mriot/diarium-app/README.md

 # DIARIUM desktop app

 Diary electron app written in Svelte.
-All data is stored in a sqlite DB on the user's computer and no backend is involved!
+All data is stored in a sqlite DB on the user's computer.

-This is the successor of my [web-based DIARIUM](https://github.com/mriot/diarium) app.

 📢 **This project is currently stalling due to lack of time (as of Dec 2022) but I plan to continue my work on this.**